 Tell us about yourself

 Vegan FTA was first started in the US in 2017 by Sarah Johnson and Mike Hansen.
-Sarah was a passionate longtime advocate for animals whose world was turned upside down when she developed a debilitating illness.
-Sarah was devastated to think she would no longer be able to be an effective voice for the animals, so programmer Mike built her a website so she could instead share the inspiring work of other activists around the world and still encourage people to make positive lifestyle changes.
-Sarah also started a Facebook page and, with her background in marketing (plus a small advertising budget gleaned from giving up her weekly soy lattes), soon began growing an impressive following.
+Sarah is a passionate longtime advocate for animals with a background in marketing and Mike, a programmer, built the Vegan FTA website so she could share the inspiring work of other activists around the world and encourage people to make positive lifestyle changes.
+Sarah also started a Vegan FTA Facebook page and with a small advertising budget gleaned from giving up her weekly soy lattes, soon began growing an impressive following.

 I first joined Vegan FTA as a volunteer writer in 2018 after responding to a Facebook advertisement from Sarah.
-At the time, I had been bedridden for seven months with a chronic illness of my own, although neither Sarah nor I knew of each other's physical challenges until we had been working together for two years!
+At the time, I had been bedridden for seven months with a chronic illness but this was something I could do and I jumped at the chance.
 As our following grew, so did our team, and today my main role is communications and partnerships; although I am fortunate to wear many 'hats' and my work is both enjoyable and varied.

 To my knowledge, I am the only person working full-time in the vegan and animal rights movement who also used to be an animal farmer.
 I spent almost two decades working in the dairy and beef industry in New Zealand and, at the time, didn't realize the extent of how I was contributing to animal cruelty and exploitation by milking the cows, taking their babies away from them at birth each year after nine months of pregnancy, and sending thousands of animals - many as young as four days old - to slaughter.
 Here in New Zealand, the dairy industry kills two million newborn calves every year so that humans all over the world can have cows' milk in their coffee and on their cereal.